KunalPsycho100/Two-Players-Chess/README.md

-#Two Player Chess in Python with Pygame
+#Two Player Chess in Python with Pygame:
 This repository contains a two-player chess game implemented in Python using the Pygame library.
 The project demonstrates how to set up a basic chess game with a graphical user interface (GUI) where two players can take turns to play against each other.

 Features